 Ocean's music career has, as of this writing, continued from there mainly through singles and features, although he has taken on separate ventures including an Apple Music 1 radio show titled blonded RADIO, which was additionally included as a radio station in a late 2017 update of Grand Theft Auto V, and a luxury jewelry company called Homer.
 He was set to headline Coachella in 2020, but following its cancellation as a result of the COVID-19 pandemic, it was announced in August 2021 that he would instead headline the festival in 2023.

-Since his coming out, he has often been considered an icon for the LGBT community.
-Frank Ocean's music has consistently earned critical acclaim and accolades as well as commercial success, making him one of the most successful R&B artists of the past decade.
+Ocean's music has consistently earned critical acclaim and accolades as well as commercial success, making him one of the most successful R&B artists and most celebrated songwriters of his generation.

 - Endless (2016)

 - Blonde (2016)